ygua699/week02lab-git/README.md

 #### Pull Request ####

 The implementation of new features are separately stored on different branches.
-In order to combine all implementations, the branches for each feature needs to be merged into the master branch.
+In order to combine all implementations, the branches for each feature needs to be merged into the main branch.
 To achieve this, each dev creates a pull requests on Github by going to Pull Request tab and click 'new pull request'.
-Then, select the branch to merge into master branch.
-Github will show the comparison of files on master branch and feature branch as the figure below.
+Then, select the branch to merge into main branch.
+Github will show the comparison of files on main branch and feature branch as the figure below.

 ![](src/resources/pull-request1.png)